kunle12/lurawi/docs/LurawiDevContainer.md

-# Advanced: Running Lurawi as a Dev Container in VS Code
+# Advanced Setup: Running Lurawi in a VS Code Dev Container

-Advanced customisations of Lurawi can be achieved through mounting the prebuilt Lurawi docker image as a [Dev Container under Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).
-To do this, you need:
+This document outlines the process for advanced customizations of Lurawi by utilizing the prebuilt Lurawi Docker image within a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).

-* A recent version of Visual Studio Code (1.5+) installed.
+*   Visual Studio Code (version 1.5 or newer).
-* Dev Container extension module is installed in VS code.
+*   The Dev Containers extension for Visual Studio Code.
-* A recent Docker Desktop installed and running.
+*   Docker Desktop, installed and running.

-## Two Steps
+## Setup Steps

-1. create a new project directory, e.g. ```lurawi```, under your home directory.
-On MacOS: ```/Users/{user_name}/lurawi```
-2. Download [devcontainer.json](../.devcontainer.json) and save it in a newly created ```lurawi``` folder as ```.devcontainer.json```.
-Open the folder in VS code, you will be prompted to reopen as a Dev Container (Fig. 1).
+1.  **Create a Project Directory:** Create a new directory for your project.
+For example, on macOS, you might create `/Users/{user_name}/lurawi`.
+2.  **Configure Dev Container:**
+    *   Copy the [`devcontainer.json`](../.devcontainer.json) file from the root of the Lurawi repository into your newly created project directory, naming it `.devcontainer.json`.
+    *   Open this new project directory in Visual Studio Code.
+You will be prompted to "Reopen in Container" (see Fig. 1).

 <figure>
     <img src="images/devcontainer1.png"